English overseas possessions in the Wars of the Three Kingdoms: Reaction to the death of King Charles I

 (19) That all Captaines and Commanders of the Forts and Castles within ye said Island, bee nominated and appointed, by ye said Governour wth the Consent of this Councell.

 (20) That the said Governour and Councell, doe choose another Secretary in ye place of Vaughan if they see cause;

 That the Gouernour and all other officers of Trust doe take the Engagmt according to ye order of Parliament.

 That Imediatly after the Settlement of the said Governer and ye Councell, ye persons of Capt Turner, late Governour and Mr Viner the Minister bee secured, and upon Examinations and proofes taken concerning the Crimes and misdemeanours wch are informed against them, they bee forthwith sent over to England togeather wh ye said Examination & proofe.

 These instructions and Forster's commission arrived in Bermuda on 29 May 1650.
 Although the Country made charges against Forster and Captain Jennings on learning of this, demanding their charges be answered before the commission read, and many members of the Council "denied to take notice of it because the l'tre was not directed to them with the Gour as here to fore", but eventually it was agreed to read it, and Forster was accepted as Governor.

 The following day, Trimingham, Mr. Miller, Captain Jennings, and Mr. Morgan accepted the oaths of Councillors.
 Richard Norwood, Mr. Berkeley, and Mr. Wainwright refused.
 Mr. Deuitt "would not accept because the company deserted him".

 Despite accepting the instructions from London on the matter of the new appointments, the Government of Bermuda remained Royalist.

 The Reverend Mr. Hooper informed the Council that a ship under the command of Captain Powell, with Commissioners Colonel Rich, Mr. Hollond, Captain Norwood, Captain Bond, and a hundred men aboard, was prepared to seize Bermuda.

 The Act prohibiting trade with Bermuda and the other colonies considered in rebellion was passed on 3 Oct 1650.

 In Bermuda, tailors Thomas Walker of Paget and George Washington of Hamilton were tried at the Assizes held from the 11 to 22 November 1650, on charges of being traitors against "our Soveraigne Lord the Kinge".

+When it was rumoured in Bermuda in 1650 that a new governor was to be sent to the colony, militia officer Lieutenant Michael Burrows told Independent John Somersall that he might not be permitted to land.
+Somersall said he would venture his life to bring him in, and that the Independents were not altogether fools, for though they were disarmed, there were yet "other armes besides guns and bullets".